GoogleCloudPlatform/community/tutorials/authenicated-browser-downloads-with-audit-logging/index.md

 ## Opportunities for customization

-This code provide a plain authenticated file server.
+This code provides a plain authenticated file server.
 Often, you might have requirements for transforming files before delivering them to the user.
 Here are a few ways that this code can be modified to fit more specific needs:

 * Image or document watermarking